-Founded by Robert Dedman Sr. in 1957 with the construction of Brookhaven Country Club in the company’s headquarters of Dallas, Texas, ClubCorp has grown significantly in the past 60 years.
-The company today has more than 200 clubs in its portfolio, including 135 private country clubs, spread across 28 states, the District of Columbia and two countries outside the United States.
+Founded by Robert Dedman, Sr. in 1957, with the construction of Brookhaven Country Club in the company’s headquarters of Dallas, Texas, ClubCorp has grown significantly in the past 60+ years.
+Today, the company has more than 200 clubs in its portfolio, including 145 private country clubs, spread across 27 states, the District of Columbia, and two countries outside the United States.

-While golf and memberships are at the heart of the company, ClubCorp’s management influence further extends to an array of high-end business, sport, and alumni/stadium clubs.
-The impressive cache of influence includes: 3,618 golf holes; more than 800 tennis courts; approximately 20,000 peak-season employees; and over 430,000 individual members.
+While golf and memberships are at the heart of the company, ClubCorp’s management influence further extends to an array of high-end city, sport, and stadium clubs.
+It’s impressive cache of influence includes: 3,834 golf holes; more than 950 tennis courts; approximately 20,000 peak-season employees; and over 430,000 individual members.

-Among its array of choice golf properties, ClubCorp’s portfolio includes Mission Hills Country Club in Rancho Mirage, California, site of the LPGA Tour’s ANA Inspiration (golf’s first major championship of the year) and Firestone Country Club in Akron, Ohio, host of the PGA Tour’s WGC-Bridgestone Invitational.
+Among its array of choice golf properties, ClubCorp’s portfolio includes Rancho Mirage, California’s Mission Hills Country Club, site of the LPGA Tour’s ANA Inspiration (golf’s first major championship of the year), Akron, Ohio’s Firestone Country Club, site of the Bridgestone SENIOR PLAYERS Championship, and Texas’s The Woodlands Country Club, site of the PGA TOUR Champions Insperity Invitational.

-By the 1970s, ClubCorp was the management consultant for more than 50 clubs and in 1976 started a realty division to develop residential communities around country clubs.
+By the 1970s, ClubCorp was the management consultant for more than 50 clubs.
+In 1976, it started a realty division to develop residential communities around country clubs.
 Firestone was added to the portfolio in 1981 and the Pinehurst Resort was brought into the fold in 1984.
 The acquisition of Pinehurst was a significant one for ClubCorp, precipitating a new division within the company for the management of destination golf and conference resorts.
 When the Dedman family sold ClubCorp in 2006, they retained Pinehurst.

-In September 2017, ClubCorp sold to private equity firm Apollo Global Management for a reported $1.1 billion equity value with an enterprise value of $2.2 billion (including the assumption of debt).
-The buy is a reflection of ClubCorp’s excellence in its field, as the company reportedly raised its revenue by approximately one-third from 2013-2016.
+In September 2017, ClubCorp sold to private equity firm Apollo Global Management for a reported $1.1 billion equity value – with an enterprise value of $2.2 billion (including the assumption of debt).
+The purchase is a reflection of ClubCorp’s excellence in its field, as the company reportedly raised its revenue by approximately one-third from 2013 to 2016.

 ClubCorp is following the trend of some of the other major management companies in golf: continued growth.
-A pioneer in the private club industry, ClubCorp has seen its total number of facilities under management increase by almost 59 percent over the past five years, as more country clubs seek to align with this type of operation.
+A pioneer in the private club industry, ClubCorp’s total number of facilities under management has increased by almost 69 percent over the past seven years.

-ClubCorp certainly offers a meaningful advantage in the management space, being able to spread costs around and utilize economies of scale.
-ClubCorp’s deep portfolio of mid-level private clubs features an active membership with a consistent rate of renewal.
-That’s appealing for a firm like Apollo, with ClubCorp able to generate recurring revenue in the form of monthly club membership dues.
+ClubCorp certainly offers a meaningful advantage in the management space, as it can spread costs around and utilize economies of scale.
+Its deep portfolio of mid-level private clubs features an active membership with a consistent rate of renewal.
+That’s appealing for a firm like Apollo, as ClubCorp can generate recurring revenue in the form of monthly club membership dues.